-To go back and forth between the EXIF, IPTC and Location fields in the Metadata pane, click on the label.

-When you enter text into any field in the Metadata pane, Photo RAW will add that information to the currently selected image.
-You can change the metadata in multiple images at the same time by selecting them all, then changing any of the fields in the pane.
+To go back and forth between the EXIF and IPTC fields in the Metadata pane, just click on the label in the pane.
+You can change the metadata in multiple images at the same time by selecting them all, then changing one or multiple fields in the pane.